alecstem/2022-REU-on-Smart-UAVs/README.md

 ###### Alec Pugh & Luke Bower

-### Shortest Path from Satellite Imagery for Height Restricted Operation
+### Shortest Path from lidar scan for Height Restricted Operation between two locations
 * We talked about this.
     1. Use a method to process satellite imagery.
     1. Create a grid with likely obstacles based on altitude.